 A retail store business can be exciting and profitable.
 Here’s an idea and a business plan to help you get started:

-- Create a business plan: Develop a business plan that outlines your mission, target market, marketing strategy, financial projections, and funding requirements.
+- Create a business plan: Create a plan for your business that details your goals, intended audience, marketing approach, projected revenue, and funding needs.